 Skywalker Trampolines belongs to a family of brands focused on providing active products.
 Check us out online!
-We've got assembly videos (for those of you who prefer movies over books), FAQs (so you know you're not the only one who asked a question), additional products (including fitness, sports, playground equipment, and trampolines), and most importantly, find us on social media!
+We've got assembly videos (for those of you who prefer movies over books), FAQs (so you know you're not the only one who had a question), additional products (including fitness, sports and playground equipment), and most importantly, find us on social media!
 Because we want to be your friend.
 We'd love to hear from you, friend.